 7. DeLonghi Oil-Filled Radiator Space Heater For Large Room

-This is another of DeLonghi’s oil type convection heater.
+This is another of DeLonghi’s oil type convection heaters.
 It’s a cheaper alternative to the previous one and has almost all the features like an adjustable thermostat, anti-freeze setting, and thermal cut-off.

 It has a tough body, a maintenance-free oil radiator, and portability, too.
 One downside is that it smells for the first time you turned it on.
 Once it cools down, you shouldn’t have this problem the second time.